ztarbug/bath-experiments/README.md

 # detector
 Folder contains code to stream vw videos while implementing yolov7 for inferences.
 ONNX model implementation of yolov7 from ibaiGorordo is used (https://github.com/ibaiGorordo/ONNX-YOLOv7-Object-Detection)

+# recorder
+Simple example that demonstrates how to grab video streams from VW² camera service.
+More details can be found [here](recorder/README.md)